DioxusLabs/docsite/docs-src/0.5/en/getting_started/fullstack.md

 ## Setup

-For this guide, we're going to show how to use Dioxus with [Axum](https://docs.rs/axum/latest/axum/), but `dioxus-fullstack` also integrates with the [Warp](https://docs.rs/warp/latest/warp/) and [Salvo](https://docs.rs/salvo/latest/salvo/) web frameworks.

-Make sure you have Rust and Cargo installed, and then create a new project:
+Before we get started, make sure you have Rust and Cargo installed.
+Then create a new project:

 ```shell
 cargo new --bin demo